runemadsen/rune.js/index.md

 myPath.fillRule("evenodd");
 ```

 The debug mode is great for paths, as it will draw the bezier control points to the screen.
+You can find a lot more example code in [the form examples](http://printingcode.runemadsen.com/examples/#form).

 ### Moving shapes